Emojigit/ccr_yard/README.md

 For each of the tracks in the yards, place a LuaATC track in front of the signal influence point of its exit signal.
 Copy and paste the contents of `track_start.lua` to them, and change the `YardID` and `TrackID` to the appropriate ones.

 Find a reasonable point for the leaving LuaATC Track.
 All trains leaving the yard MUST circulate on that LuaATC Track.
 Copy and paste the contents of `track_leaving.lua` to it, and change the `YardID` to your own.

+## Usage

+This system is operated by routing codes (RCs).
+The following RC(s) have functions:

+1. `<YardID>-T<TrackID>`: Disable auto slot finding and set the train to be entering this track.
+This is REQUIRED for trains with `CcrOpt-AllowShunt` set.
+2. `CcrOpt-AllowShunt`: Allows the train to go into tracks where other trains were there.
+This disables auto slot finding.
+3. `CcrOpt-YardAutoCpl`: Couple with existing trains on the track.
+This will raise an warning if no other trains is on the track.